-The 8 Best Gel Pens to Buy in 2018
+The 10 Best Gel Pens of 2021

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Compared to other types of pens, gel pens have the advantage of its opaque-looking ink that pops off the page.
 Still, not all gel pens are created alike.
 Whether you use one for daily note-taking, art or journaling, here are the best gel pens for all of your needs.

 Whether you’re taking notes in business meetings or simply drawing, Muji's Gel Ink Ball Point Pen is a functional, well-designed pen.
 The clear plastic barrel allows you to instantly monitor ink levels, so there’s minimal risk of the pen drying out.
 Better yet, they come in a pack of 10.

 The 0.5 mm tip size is universally comfortable for most people to write with.
 Keep in mind that these gel pens are only available with black ink.
 So, while it gets the job done for most business-related tasks, they're not ideal for serious art projects.

 The Tadkin Gel Pens set comes in a variety of shades and styles including neon, pastel, glitter, and metallic pens.
 Smartly packaged in an ergonomic carrying case, this pack of 100 uniquely-colored pens is perfect for sharing among you and your co-workers.
 Plus, they're made with acid-free ink that’s non-toxic.
 The pens' quick-drying ink and fine-tip also make them excellent for art projects.